Hippos (ancient site): Hellenistic period

 The site was re-inhabited in the third century BCE by the Ptolemies, though whether it was an urban settlement or a military outpost is still unknown.
 During this time, Coele-Syria served as the battleground between two dynasties descending from captains of Alexander the Great, the Ptolemies and the Seleucids.
 It is likely that Hippos, on a very defensible site along the border lines of the 3rd century BCE, was founded as a border fortress for the Ptolemies.
 The city of Hippos itself was established by Seleucid colonists, most likely in the middle of the second century BCE.
 Its full name, Antiochia Hippos (Antiocheia ad Hippum), reflects a Seleucid founding.

 As the Seleucids took possession of all of Coele-Syria, Hippos grew into a full-fledged polis, a city-state with control over the surrounding countryside.
 Antiochia Hippos was improved with all the makings of a Greek polis: a temple, a central market area, and other public structures.
 The availability of water limited the size of Hellenistic Hippos.
 The citizens relied on rain-collecting cisterns for all their water; this kept the city from supporting a very large population.

 In the first century BCE, the Hasmonean ruler Alexander Yanai conquered the city.
-According to the Roman Jewish historian Josephus, the inhabitants were converted to Judaism.